tshepang/blog/content/computing/developer of note: Nick Coghlan.rst

 thorough, and is partly in opposition to the earlier `PEP 407`_, which proposes that all of CPython (the language and its stdlib) should release faster.
-Nick Coghlan outlines the disadvantages with that apporach in PEP 413 as well.
+Nick Coghlan outlines the disadvantages with that approach in PEP 413 as well.

 He also builds and maintains a collection of notes known simply as `Nick Coghlan's Python Notes`_.
 There is much wisdom there (complete